 The 8 biggest mistakes when washing

-A surprising number of things can go wrong when washing.
-We uncover the eight biggest washing mistakes and tell you how you can not only get your laundry clean, but also save water and electricity.
+There are surprisingly many things you can do wrong when washing.
+We reveal the eight biggest washing mistakes and tell you how you can not only get your laundry clean, but also save water and electricity.

-If you have too much laundry in the drum, it will get too tangled up and prevent the water from running through properly or really reaching all places.
-The laundry may not be getting properly clean.
+If you have too much laundry in the drum, it will get too tangled and prevent the water from running through properly or really reaching all areas.
+The laundry may not get properly clean.

-A washing machine that is only half full, on the other hand, wastes energy, water and detergent.
+A washing machine that is only half full wastes energy, water and detergent.

-A raised, spread hand should definitely still fit into the drum above the laundry.
+A raised, splayed hand should definitely still fit into the drum above the laundry.

-There are exceptions here too: for delicates or woollens, the washing drum should be filled no more than halfway, so that the clothes don't rub against each other so tightly.
+There are exceptions here too: For delicates or wool, the washing drum should be filled to a maximum of half full so that the clothes don't rub so hard against each other.

 #2 Using too much detergent

-Anyone who thinks that too much detergent is not a problem is wrong.
+Anyone who thinks that using too much detergent is not a problem is mistaken.
 More detergent does not mean that the laundry will be cleaner.
-On the contrary, too much detergent leads to…
+On the contrary, too much detergent leads to...

-• Under certain circumstances, the laundry cannot be rinsed out properly, which means that dirt and grease particles get stuck and start to smell over time.
+• Under certain circumstances, the laundry cannot be rinsed out properly and therefore dirt and grease particles get stuckwhich start to stink over time.

-• Detergent residue left on clothes .
+• Detergent residues remain on the clothes.
 This can damage not only your clothes but also your skin.

-• Your water consumption increases .
-If there is too much foam in the drum, the washing machine pumps more water.
+• Your water consumption increases.
+If there is too much foam in the drum, the washing machine pumps in more water.

-• You spend more money: The more detergent you need, the faster you have to buy new ones.
+• You spend more money: The more detergent you need, the sooner you have to buy new ones.

-If you use too little detergent, the opposite is the case.
-Your laundry doesn't get really clean, which ultimately also means that your laundry not only smells bad, but also stays dirty.
+If you use too little detergent, the opposite is true.
+Your laundry won't get properly clean, which ultimately also means that your laundry not only smells, but also remains dirty.

-In addition, limescale will be deposited in your clothing more quickly and will wear out faster.
+In addition, limescale will build up in your clothes more quickly and wear out faster.

 Tips:

-• Pay attention to the information on the package: Each detergent package states how much detergent needs to be added per kg of laundry.
+• Follow the instructions on the pack: Every detergent pack tells you how much detergent to add per kg of laundry.

-By the way: You can save yourself the dosing with the bluu washing strips : the strips are already pre-dosed and just right for your laundry.
+By the way: You can make dosing easier for yourself with the bluu washing strips can save you dosing: The strips are already pre-dosed and just right for your laundry.

-Nowadays, washing machines have countless different washing programs and combination options on offer: you can choose the program, temperature and spin speed yourself.
+Nowadays, washing machines offer countless different washing programs and combination options: you can choose the program, temperature and spin speed yourself.

-If you use the wrong program for your clothes, they can discolour, shrink or suffer other irreparable damage.
+If you use the wrong program for your clothes, they may discolour, shrink or suffer other irreparable damage.

-So that doesn't happen to you: Pay attention to the care label!
+To prevent this from happening to you: Pay attention to the care label!
 This usually tells you everything you need to know about caring for your garment.
-Also take a look at the operating instructions for your washing machine: There you will find out which washing program is suitable for what.
+Also check the operating instructions for your washing machine: they will tell you which washing program is suitable for what.

 • Normally soiled clothing: 30 to 40 degrees